Dondré Whitfield: Career

-Whitfield began his television career appearing in the recurring role on the NBC sitcom The Cosby Show as Robert Foreman (the love interest of Tempestt Bledsoe's character Vanessa Huxtable).
+Whitfield began his television career appearing in a recurring role on the NBC sitcom The Cosby Show as Robert Foreman (the love interest of Tempestt Bledsoe's character Vanessa Huxtable).
 He later had a two year-run on the NBC daytime soap opera, Another World.
 From 1991 to 1994, Whitfield portrayed Terrence Frye in the ABC Daytime soap opera, All My Children.
-The role earned him nominations for three Daytime Emmy Award for Outstanding Younger Actor in a Drama Series and two Soap Opera Digest Awards.
+The role earned him three nominations for the Daytime Emmy Award for Outstanding Younger Actor in a Drama Series, and two Soap Opera Digest Award nominations.

-After leaving daytime television, Whitfield starred in the short-lived Fox sitcom The Crew during 1995–96 season.
-In 1997, he went to star alongside Kadeem Hardison in another short-lived sitcom, Between Brothers.
-He had dramatic turn in the 2000 UPN series Secret Agent Man, it also was cancelled after one season.
+After leaving daytime television, Whitfield starred in the short-lived Fox sitcom The Crew (1995–1996).
+In 1997, he starred alongside Kadeem Hardison in another short-lived sitcom, Between Brothers.
+He had dramatic role in the 2000 UPN series Secret Agent Man, which was cancelled after one season.
 From 2002 to 2003, he starred alongside Tamara Taylor in another short-lived sitcom, Hidden Hills on NBC.
 From 2001 to 2002, Whitfield had a recurring role on the UPN sitcom Girlfriends.
-He also has appeared on The Jamie Foxx Show, NYPD Blue, Strong Medicine, Ghost Whisperer, CSI: Miami, Cold Case, and Grey's Anatomy.
+He has also appeared on The Jamie Foxx Show, NYPD Blue, Strong Medicine, Ghost Whisperer, CSI: Miami, Cold Case, and Grey's Anatomy.

-In film, Whitfield has appeared opposite Vivica A. Fox in Two Can Play That Game (2001), and The Salon (2004).
+On film, Whitfield has appeared opposite Vivica A. Fox in Two Can Play That Game (2001), and The Salon (2004).
 He co-starred in White Man's Burden (1995), Mr. 3000 (2003), and Middle of Nowhere (2012).
-He has appeared along with his wife Salli Richardson in 2009 film Pastor Brown, and well as guest-starred on Eureka (in which he played Richardson's on-screen brother), and Stitchers.
-Whitfield also had the recurring roles on Make It or Break It and Mistresses as Rochelle Aytes' husband.
-In 2015, Whitfield joined the cast of BET reality comedy series Real Husbands of Hollywood.
+He has appeared with his wife Salli Richardson in the film Pastor Brown (2009), and guest-starred on Stitchers and Eureka (in which he played Richardson's on-screen brother).
+Whitfield has also had recurring roles on Make It or Break It and Mistresses (as Rochelle Aytes' character's husband).
+In 2015, he joined the cast of the BET reality comedy series Real Husbands of Hollywood.

-In 2016, Whitfield was cast in the Oprah Winfrey Network drama series, Queen Sugar produced by Ava DuVernay and Oprah Winfrey.
+In 2016, Whitfield was cast in the Oprah Winfrey Network drama series, Queen Sugar, produced by Ava DuVernay and Oprah Winfrey.
+For his role as Remy Newell, he received a nomination for Outstanding Supporting Actor in a Drama Series at the 49th NAACP Image Awards.

 Personal life

-Whitfield was born in Brooklyn, New York.
-He attended the Performing Arts High School in New York City.
+Whitfield was born in Brooklyn, New York, and attended the Performing Arts High School in New York City.

 In 2002, Whitfield married actress Salli Richardson.
 They have two children: a daughter and a son.